 - Keep calm in front of your child even if they begin to get stressed during potty training or toileting.
 Don’t let them hear anything negative about potty training, including any accidents, which will happen however swimmingly the training goes.

 - Remember that part of potty training is also teaching your child good hygiene practices including the need to always wash hands after use of the potty or toilet.
-They need to understand that this is essential for their health, household cleanliness, and for their independence.
+They need to understand that this is essential for their health,

 With successful potty training comes an easier home life for parents, improved cleanliness and hygiene for children and, with no nappies to buy, less household expense.
 Mastering potties and later the toilet will also be a huge boost to children’s independence and self-confidence; both being hugely important at nursery/preschool and, in particular, when they begin school.